 "Line 1" return "This is " "Line 2"

 "Line 1" & return & "This is " & "Line 2"

-In addition to the constants (return, true, false, empty, up, down) the predefined variables available for implicit concatenation are: space, tab, quote, comma, slash, backslash, newline, linefeed, lf, carriagereturn, creturn, cr, crlf.
+In addition to the constants (return, true, false, empty, end) the predefined variables available for implicit concatenation are: space, tab, quote, comma, slash, backslash, newline, linefeed, lf, carriagereturn, creturn, cr, crlf.